SNUDerek/multiLSTM/README.md

 ## purpose

-This model demonstrates an example of a joint NLU model, borrowing concepts from a number of current papers on NLU and the related named entity recognition task.
+This model demonstrates a Frankenstein example of a joint NLU model, borrowing concepts from a number of current papers on joint SLU/NLU and the related named entity recognition (NER) task.
+It makes use of convolutional sub-word embeddings + pretrained word embeddings, a biLSTM-CRF sequence model for sequence tagging plus an attention-based weighted vector for intent classification.
+For details, see the model training notebook.

 ## dataset